vschaik/Conjugate-Gradient/README.md

 By: [Jonathan Richard Shewchuk](https://people.eecs.berkeley.edu/~jrs/) August 1994

 Converted to a notebook by [André van Schaik](http://westernsydney.edu.au/bens) in June 2017.
 You can now zoom images and rotate 3D images, and I've added a few interactive figures with sliders to play with.

+Start reading at CG00.ipynb